Indictments Act 1915: Section 7 - Saving

 This section formerly provided that nothing in the act prevents the challenge of an indictment if it fails to comply with the Vexatious Indictments Act 1859.
 This was amended by the Administration of Justice (Miscellaneous Provisions) Act 1933, and the section now provides that nothing in the act prevents a challenge if the indictment fails to comply with "any other enactment".

 Section 8 - Savings and interpretation

 This section provides that similarly the act does not intend to alter the jurisdiction of courts or places where an individual can be tried, and that the act applies to all appeals against indictments.

 Section 9 - Repeal, extent, short title and commencement

 This section provides that the act does not apply in Scotland or Northern Ireland, and that it came into force on 1 April 1916.
 It also amends and repeals several other bits of legislation with the Second Schedule, including some of the Quarter Sessions Act 1849.

-This schedule was itself repealed by the Statute Law Revision Act 1927.
+Repealed enactments

+Section 9(1) of the act repealed 28 enactments, listed in the second schedule to the act.